ebelious/Self-Hosted/SOC-Stack.md

 sudo systemctl restart wazuh-indexer
 ```

-Change the IPs of the server in the wazuh config to match the IP you will be accessing this from by editing `/etc/wazuh-indexer/opensearch/yml` and `/etc/wazuh-dashboard/wazuh-dashboards.yml`
+Change the IPs of the server in the wazuh config to match the IP you will be accessing this from by editing`/etc/wazuh-dashboard/wazuh-dashboards.yml`

 Sign in and create the user for Graylog and Copilot
 `Index Management > Internal users` add (reccomended to use alpha-numeric password only)
 graylog - backend role: admin
 copilot

+---

 ## Install [Graylog 6.0](https://go2docs.graylog.org/current/downloading_and_installing_graylog/ubuntu_installation.html)